buglabs/bugswarm-renesas/readme.markdown

 ### Usage

 1. Once the code has been deployed to the board, you can toggle Switch 2 on the DIP switch SW5.
 That will allow the code to run whenever the board is powered (IE, you will not need to use the debugger).
 Remember to re-set this switch in order to use the debugger.
-2. Before powering on the board, open [www.bugswarm.net](www.bugswarm.net) and log in with username `atergis_dp`.
+2. Before powering on the board, open [www.bugswarm.net](www.bugswarm.net) and log in with username `demo`.
-3. Click on the `RenesasDemo` swarm in the `My Swarms` tab.
-Now you can either power on the Renesas board, or reset the application by pressing the RESET button.
+3. Click on the `Renesas Demo` swarm in the `My Swarms` tab.
-4. Wait until you see the `RenesasMicro` resource come online (the small circle in the upper left hand corner of the resource icon will turn green, and the RenesasMicro text will turn black).
+4. Wait until you see the `Renesas01` resource come online (the small circle in the upper left hand corner of the resource icon will turn green, and the RenesasMicro text will turn black).
-5. Click on the `RenesasMicro` resource, and on the `Acceleration` service.
-If you cannot click on the Acceleration service, you may need to reset the Renesas board.
+5. Click on the `Renesas01` resource, and on the `Acceleration` service.
+It may take up to 10 seconds for the acceleration service to become clickable.
 6. You should see raw acceleration data streaming on the screen.
 Click on the grey `App` button to view a graph of the acceleration data.
 Values have been normalized to G-Force (1G = 9.81N).

 ## Note